vercetti11/deer-furry/README.md

 ### Take further
 At this point in development, the app has all required user stories and fulfils their acceptance criteria, but there are certain details that can take the code quality further:
-- [ ] Split machine slice into a coinStackSlice and a productsSlice
+- [x] Split machine slice into a coinStackSlice and a productsSlice
-  - [ ] Make slice reducer listen to actions outside from its own slice
+  - [x] Make slice reducer listen to actions outside from its own slice
   - [ ] Reuse refundedUserMoney reducer
+- [x] Implement a middleware that logs when a stock falls under a minimum I've experimented with spliting the reducers into two; One for coins other for products.
+The products slice can querry the coins slice via a thunk function.

 - [ ] Check if a reusable component can be made out of refill stock UI component
-- [ ] Implement a middleware that logs when a stock falls under a minimum
 - [ ] Improving Render Performance
 - [ ] Implement own Popover component that does not use a deprecated method